Bad Girls Club: Season 7

 On April 12, 2011, cast member Tasha Malek complained to an on-duty police officer outside the Bad Girls house about the conduct of fellow cast member Nastasia Townsend.
 She claimed that Townsend had placed her personal belongings into a garbage bag, telling her "she needed to leave the house", and that the incident had escalated into a fight.
 The two were issued summonses by the police for disturbing the peace and disorderly conduct.

 Malek released a statement saying "I don't think it’s right to be gay", offending many fans of the show.

 Season 12

 The twelfth season of the Bad Girls Club sparked a debate with The Village Board of Trustees of Highland Park, Illinois, who argued against filming the series in the Chicago North Shore suburb.

 Season 15

-During the filming for the fifteenth season of the show, replacement "Bad Girls" Amanda and Victoria Hepperle, who are twins, were brought on the show to replace two previous girls that had left earlier.
-As the two entered the house, the other castmembers decided to play a prank on them in which they covered the twins in flour.
+During the filming of season 15, "Bad Girls" Amanda and Victoria Hepperle, who are twins, were brought on the show to replace two girls who had left.
+As the two entered the house, the other cast members pranked them by covering them in flour.
 The incident later escalated into a fight and the twins left the house and the show.
-The twins later filed a lawsuit against the production company, the network, the network's parent company, Atrium Entertainment, the castmembers that were on the show at the time of the incident and 50 unknown individuals.
-The incident did end up making the final cut and aired on the show but the twins faces were blurred out throughout the entire time they were featured on the show as well as pictures and videos of them that were shown.
+They later filed a lawsuit against the production company, the network, the network's parent company, Atrium Entertainment, the cast members who were on the show at the time of the incident, and 50 unknown individuals.
+The incident aired on the show but the twins' faces were blurred out.